labex-labs/open-source-labs/python/practical-python/lab-03-02-more-functions-more-on-functions/step13.md

 # Exercise 3.3: Reading CSV Files

-To start, let’s just focus on the problem of reading a CSV file into a list of dictionaries.
+To start, let's just focus on the problem of reading a CSV file into a list of dictionaries.
 In the file `fileparse.py`, define a function that looks like this:

 ```python
 # fileparse.py